-- 14. This proposal will ensure that there is a consistent approach to the registration of interests.
+14. This proposal will ensure that there is a consistent approach to the registration of interests.
 The proposed approach, whereby all Co-opted Members are expected to register their interests when they take office and then review this annually during the annual update exercise every April, will mean that all individuals who serve on City Corporation Committees are bound by the same requirements.
 This will enhance transparency of the City Corporation's decision making arrangements and ensure consistency in how registration is managed.
-Publication of those interests on-line will further enhance transparency about the organisation's decision-making arrangements and highlight the important contribution that Co-opted Members make to the work of the City Corporation. - 15.
-Members are invited to note the current position in respect of the arrangements for the registration of interests by Co-opted Members and the proposals going forward.
+Publication of those interests online will further enhance transparency about the organisation's decision-making arrangements and highlight the important contribution that Co-opted Members make to the work of the City Corporation.